 Chancellors will consult with students (including student governments), faculty, and staff in the development or revision of campus implementing regulations except when the development or revision of such regulations results from changes to these Policies that have been specifically mandated by law.
-Campuses will specify procedures, including consultation processes, by which campus implementing regulations may be developed University of California - Interim Policy PACAOS-Appendix F SVSH Student Investigation and Adjudication Framework for DOE-Covered Conduct or revised.
+Campuses will specify procedures, including consultation processes, by which campus implementing regulations may be developed or revised.
 (See also Section 13.30 of these Policies.)